senacor/Tutorials-Microservices/hints/stage-05-AccountingService/README.md

 1. Create a copy of the customer project folder, rename the base-folder to ```accounting```
 2. Import the "accounting" project into IntelliJ IDEA through ```File >> New >> Module from Existing Sources...```, select the accounting folder
-3. Refactoring...
+3. Refactor...

 ## Account database table and entity

 The accounting service will use a separate database:

-1. Create another database through the mysql console (see stage 02).
+1. Create another database through the mysql console (see stage 03).
 3. Configure the database connection for flyway in the accounting project.
 2. Provide migration scripts that create the account table.